Immigration Court Legal Representation Dashboard

 About the Data

-1. There are no immigration courts in the following U.S. states and territories in this dataset: Alabama, Alaska, Arkansas, Canada, Delaware, Idaho, Indiana, Iowa, Kansas, Kentucky, Maine, Mexico, Mississippi, Montana, New Hampshire, North Dakota, Oklahoma, Rhode Island, South Carolina, South Dakota, Vermont, Virgin Islands, Washington D.C., West Virginia, Wisconsin, and Wyoming.
+1. There are no immigration courts in the following U.S. states and territories in this dataset: Alabama, Alaska, Arkansas, Delaware, Idaho, Indiana, Iowa, Kansas, Kentucky, Maine, Mexico, Mississippi, Montana, New Hampshire, North Dakota, Oklahoma, Rhode Island, South Carolina, South Dakota, U.S. Virgin Islands, Vermont, Washington DC, West Virginia, Wisconsin, and Wyoming.

 2. The counts in this table are of immigration proceedings.
-An immigration proceeding is considered to be “Unrepresented” if the data shows there is no E-28 form, the Notice of Entry of Appearance as Attorney or Representative, filing associated with the case.
+An immigration proceeding is considered to be “Unrepresented” if the data shows there is no EOIR-28 Notice of Entry of Appearance as Attorney or Representative form filing associated with the case.
 An immigration proceeding is considered to be “Detained” if the individual was in immigration detention at the time of the immigration judge’s initial disposition or remains in immigration detention if the case is still pending.
 The U.S. state associated with an immigration proceeding is determined by the location of the immigration court where the immigration judge’s initial disposition was issued, or the location of the most recent hearing if the case is still pending.

 3. “Pending Cases” refers to immigration proceedings without an initial disposition by an immigration judge.
 “Cases Filed in Past 5 Years” refers to immigration proceedings with a Notice to Appear (NTA) filing date within the five years preceding the month and year of the selected dataset.
 “All Cases Since FY2001” refers to proceedings with a NTA filing date after September 30, 2000.